KatherineTurpenoff/ELK_Stack_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- The automated configuration is advantagious because it minimalizes the chance of errors and is more timely.
+- The automated configuration is ideal because it minimalizes the chance of errors and impliments the configuration at a faster pace.
 Going forward, the preconfigured files can also be easily edited with future updates.

 The playbook implements the following tasks:
 - First Task: install docker.io